 One of the most common denials in behavioral healthcare is a medical necessity denial.
 These denials occur in almost every case of substance use treatment.
 Carriers use medical based criteria to decide if a client's care can be authorized.
 If a client doesn't meet specified criteria, claims will be denied for lack of medical necessity.

 Some denials are not the fault of the provider or submitting entity.
-Carriers often deny claims in error to delay payment.
+Carriers often deny claims "in error" simply to delay payment.

 Unfortunately, not all billers complete their work in a timely and ethical manner.
-Plans typically give time frames to submit claims in.
+Plans typically provide time frames in which claims must be submitted.
 If these time frames are not met, appeals have to be filed.

 When A Claim Is Denied

 If a claim is denied, the provider or client has the opportunity to appeal the decision.
 These appeals take time to process, but can be won if the correct procedures are followed.